low-cost, low-carbon, 3d printed concrete beams for the construction industry

 Andy holds a 1st class degree in Civil and Structural Engineering from University of Cambridge and has 20 years’ industry experience in design and construction.
 Prior to inventing minimass, he was Director of Engineering at Bjarke Ingels Group in Copenhagen, and Associate Partner at Foster + Partners in London.

-Sarah Blake joined Net Zero Projects in September 2023 to support Andy as Commercial Director & Co-founder.
-Sarah brings 11 years’ commercial real estate experience across several roles at British Land including in insights, business development, CRM, sales & B2B marketing, where she was part of the senior leadership team.
+Sarah Blake joined the business in September 2023 as Commercial Director & Co-founder.
+Sarah brings 11 years’ commercial real estate experience across several roles at British Land (including insights, business development & CRM), where she was part of the senior leadership team.

 Prior to this, she spent four years as a strategy consultant and two in commercial & analytical roles in the FMCG and retail industries.
 She holds a degree in Natural Sciences & Management Studies from the University of Cambridge.